bravetto/bridge/AI_CONTEXT.md

 - TypeScript strict mode with 0 errors ✅

 ## If AI Suggests Breaking Changes
-1. Ask: "Will this break the July 28th deadline functionality?"
+1. Ask: "Will this break the August 25th, 2025 deadline functionality?"
 2. Test with `npm run build` and `npm run type-check`
 3. Make changes one file at a time
 4. Never change package versions without explicit approval